 Chest freezers and some refrigerators made prior to 2000 have components, such as relays and switches, that contain mercury.
 It is extremely important that you take your used appliances to a scrap metal recycling facility that has the ability to safely remove these components and proper CFC removal prior to processing.

 Why Recycle Your Old Appliances?

 In addition to making sure that CFCs and other hazardous substances and components are properly removed from your used household appliances, there are a lot of other benefits to recycling.
 Nearly all of the materials used to manufacture your appliances can be recycled at your local scrap metal recycling facility.
 The metal cabinet that houses your refrigerator, dryer or washing machine can be recycled, as well as any plastic liners, glass shelves, motor and other parts.

-Appliance recycling consists of the removal of hazardous components before the shredding or grinding of the remaining appliance parts.
+Appliance recycling consists of the removal of hazardous components before the shredding of the remaining appliance parts.
 The metal parts of your used household appliances are separated and recycled, while plastics and glass may be processed or disposed of at another facility.
 However, while some parts will end up in the local landfill, it is important to note that this process ensures safer disposal of these items following the removal of any hazardous materials.

 How to Dispose of Used Household Appliances

 While there are lots of people who post notices offering free appliance removal and pick-up, your best bet to ensure proper CFC removal and processing of your used household appliances is to work directly with a local scrap metal recycling facility.
 For residents and businesses located in the Southcoast area, Mid-City Scrap Iron & Salvage in Westport is an excellent choice for appliance recycling in Massachusetts.